behreajj/AsepriteAddons/commands/README.md

 ## Miscellaneous

 - `brushFromMask`: Creates a brush from a selection.
 If snap to grid is enabled, sets the brush center to top-left; otherwise, uses the selection pivot.
 If a tile map is active, sets the brush alignment.
+With no selection, creates a custom square or line brush.